Intel-bigdata/SSM/docs/small-file-solution.md

 Security Consideration
 =======================

-When access small files, SSM server should check whether SmartDFSClient has the authorization to write to the directory or read the file.
-To prevent SmartDFSClient from reading contents which it has no privilege, all container files will be owned by a special user created for SSM Agent.
-Only SSM Agent can read and write container file.
+When access small files, SSM server will check whether SmartDFSClient has the authorization to write to or read from the file.
+To prevent SmartDFSClient from reading contents execceds its privilege, all container files will be owned by a special user created for SSM.
+Only SSM can read and write container file.

 Architecture
 ============

-The following architecture diagram shows the small file write flow and read flow.
+The following diagram shows the small file write and read flow.

 <img src="./small-file-write-arch.png" />

-The following are the flow of file writing,
+Here is the writing flow,

 1. SmartDFSClient will communicate with SSM server once it wants to create a new file.
 SSM server will check if the file goes to